William Lamberth

 William Gary Lamberth (born December 5, 1977) is an American politician.
 He serves as a Republican member of the Tennessee House of Representatives for the forty-fourth district, encompassing parts of Sumner County, Tennessee.
+He has served as the House Majority Leader since 2019.

 Biography

 Early life

 He was born on December 5, 1977, in Bowling Green, Kentucky.
 He is a fifth generation resident of Sumner County, Tennessee, and grew up on a farm in Tennessee.
 He attended Portland High School.
 He graduated from the University of Tennessee in Knoxville, Tennessee, in 2001 and received a J.D. from the William & Mary School of Law in Williamsburg, Virginia, in 2004, where he was elected President of the Student Bar Association.

 Career

 He was an Assistant District Attorney for Sumner County.
 He now practices law as a private attorney in Gallatin, Tennessee.

 He was elected as state representative for the forty-fourth district Tennessee in 2012, replacing Democratic representative Mike McDonald.

 He is former president of the Rotary Club of Gallatin, Tennessee, and the Sumner County Bar Association, and former treasurer of the Republican Party of Sumner County.
 He is also Chairman of the Portland Community Education Foundation, table host and donor to the Cumberland Crisis Pregnancy Center in Gallatin.
 He also donates to the Middle Tennessee Mission Outreach and regularly goes on Christian missions to Honduras and other regions of the world that are in need of humanitarian relief efforts.

 In 2023, Lamberth supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.